 - (1) The front-end load is 5.00% of the unit value and serves to cover the Company's issuing costs.
-This does not apply to the unit classes designated as "unit class S" both in the prospectus and in the annual and semi-annual reports; for these, the front-end load is 9.00% of the unit value.
 The Company may, however, charge a lower front-end load or no front-end load for one or more unit classes, or may refrain from charging a front-end load.
-The Company shall disclose the front-end load in the prospectus as stipulated in Section 165 (3) KAGB. - (2) A redemption fee shall not be levied.
+The Company shall disclose the front-end load in the prospectus as stipulated in Section 165 (3) KAGB. - (2) A redemption fee shall not be levied. - (3) In derogation of Section 18 (3) of the General Investment Terms and Conditions, the pricing date for unit subscriptions and redemption orders shall be at the latest the second valuation date following the receipt of the unit subscription or redemption order.